5 Reasons Why You Need a Primary Care Physician

 Preston Renshaw, MD, Chief Medical Officer for Avera Health Plans, outlines why it’s worthwhile to prioritize that yearly visit.

-Your primary care wellness visit is paid in full.
-From an insurance perspective, your annual wellness visit is covered as a preventive service at no cost to you, along with many other things such as age-appropriate immunizations and cancer screenings.
+From an insurance perspective, your yearly checkup is covered as a preventive service at no cost to you, along with many other things such as age-appropriate immunizations and cancer screenings.

 Tip: Your health insurance company also has services as part of your coverage.
 This may include health coaching, wellness programs such as Avera Health Plans’ LiveNow, or help to stop smoking or manage chronic conditions.